NCU-CSIE-Algorithmics-A-1061/Homework-10/README.md

 5. Modify the Bellman-Ford algorithm to find the shortest-paths DAG.

 6. Exercises 24.3-1<br>
-Run Dijkstra's algorithm on the directed graph of Figure below, first using vertex s as the source and then using vertex z as the source.
+Run Dijkstra's algorithm on the directed graph of the figure below, first using vertex s as the source and then using vertex z as the source.
 You should show the d and π values after each iteration of the while loop.

 ![p6_figure](https://i.imgur.com/7a0crNG.png)